hanshoi/python_web_course/material/python/data_types.md

 #### Access Position
 You can access list by calling that position by it's index number in square brancets [].
-Index number is the position of number in a list, note that numbering in programmin always starts from 0 not 1, meaning that first item in list will be accessed with [0] not [1] (which will be the second item).
+Index number is the position of number in a list, note that numbering in programming always starts from 0 not 1, meaning that first item in list will be accessed with [0] not [1] (which will be the second item).

 ```python